JosephYu1/gcell_yu/README.md

 [![Documentation Status](https://readthedocs.org/projects/gcell/badge/?version=latest)](https://gcell.readthedocs.io/en/latest/)

-`gcell` is a comprehensive toolkit for genomic data analysis, focusing on cell type-specific regulatory analysis, DNA and RNA sequence manipulation, protein structure prediction, and pathway analysis.
+`gcell` is a comprehensive toolkit for genomic data analysis, focusing on cell type-specific regulatory analysis, DNA sequence manipulation, protein structure prediction, and pathway analysis.
 It integrates various modules to facilitate the study of different aspects of gene expression regulation.

 ## Goal
 The long term goal of this package is to create a open-source, community-involved python-centric playground/tool-set for future AI Agent to discover new biology through predictive model.